-We heard that on occasions when tenants did ask for things to be repaired, landlords refused to cover the costs and expected tenants to arrange and absorb these or blamed them for faults with the house.
+We heard that on occasions when tenants did ask for things to be repaired, landlords refused to cover the costs and expected tenants to arrange and absorb these - or blamed them for faults with the house.
 This leaves people facing hunger and hardship with little choice but to endure poor and often inhumane living conditions, such as living with mould or sewage problems.
 This increases feelings of precarity and 'stuckness' amongst people living in hunger and hardship, where they can easily be forced to move from their home, but are unable to improve the conditions or move into a better home.

-I had a place where I couldn't even flush my own toilet for two years because I had to bin my own I roll up because they wouldn't fix the sewage issue.
+I had a place where I couldn't even flush my own toilet for two years... they wouldn't fix the sewerage issue.